 And who else, I ask, could be killing you but me?

 Look, please, don’t be afraid — I know, I know, total obliteration, the end of the world, the annihilation of everything you hold dear, all your values, memories, possessions and valuable position in the world gone forever, yes, I know that gives you the willies.
+I know it makes you cling to the known, fall in line with anyone who says they’ll protect you, do terrible things to keep the fear away.
 It would me if I were mortal.
 And I’m not saying it’s not painful to let me completely into your life, of course it is — but sooner or later you’ll have no choice, and the longer you wait, the worse it gets.

 So come on, let me in.
 I’m sitting next to you even now; drifting through the space between things, strolling slowly through the crowds and smashing my bass drum in the library.
 I’m behind the slebs, gurning on the cat-walk, I’m dancing with the freshest and sexiest young things and I’m laughing my bony arse off at all the awards ceremonies.
 I set a table for you, amidst your enemies, and my rod and my staff are here to comfort you; at the most surprising moments.
 Stung by weirdly unfair criticism from a colleague?
 Lost chance through foot-in-mouth-micro-catastrophe?
 Nothing but artistic excrement coming from your brush?
 Can’t stop worrying-wanting-worrying-wanting?
 In a big blousy state of ‘not faaaair, don’t liiiike it’ or ‘that’s so offensive!’?

 Let go and let me in.